Frequently Asked Questions about Internships

 Internships/co-ops may be paid or unpaid, but when paid, may pay anything from a token amount or stipend, to a substantial salary.
 Internship/co-op work schedules may involve working on a part-time or full-time basis.
 While many full-time, professional positions often require a person have experience when starting out, internship and co-op positions help you gain that critical experience and often, but not always, can lead to a full-time job offer at the end of the experience or after graduation.

 If you are a permanent Kentucky resident, you might be eligible for the KHEAA Work-Study Program (KWSP).
 The program reimburses Kentucky employers who hire KWSP eligible students, up to $2 per hour for student wages earned.
 If you are eligible for KWSP, you can present this program to a potential employer as another benefit if they hire you as an intern/co-op with their organization.
 To find out more about this program, stop by our office.

 Q: I AM AN INTERNATIONAL STUDENT, WHAT ARE THE GUIDELINES I MUST FOLLOW TO PARTICIPATE IN AN INTERNSHIP/CO-OP?

-Your Career Services Center staff works with the Office of International Student and Scholar Services (ISSS) and students in adhering to regulations concerning maintaining students' status.
+We work with the Office of International Student and Scholar Services (ISSS) and students in adhering to regulations concerning maintaining students' status.
 For more information, contact ISSS in the Sophia-Downing International Center, 1536 State Street, (270) 745-4857, or review material provided on their website at http://www.wku.edu/isss/employment.htm.